Markers tested: APOE, MTHFR genes

 How to check the risk of Alzheimer’s and cardiovascular disease at home?

-You can order an easy, low-cost genetic test to assess your risk of cognitive decline without going to a doctor or lab.
-Order a test kit online, collect saliva with few swabs, send the sample to our CLIA-certified labs, and find out your risk of Alzheimer’s disease and dementia in few days.
+You can order an simple, low-cost genetic test to assess your risk of cognitive decline without going to a doctor or lab.
+Order the test kit online, collect a saliva sample with few swabs, send the sample to our CLIA-certified labs, and find out your risk of Alzheimer’s disease and dementia in few days.

-Our easy-to-read yet thoroughly researched articles provide data-driven information on some of the most common tests and the research behind them.
+Our thoroughly researched articles are easy to read and review the latest research in the field.
+Go deeper with data-driven information on some of the most common tests and the up-to-date research.
 You can read them anytime from the menu at the top.

-Stay up-to-date on the latest news and research by following the Alzheimer’s Association.
-Learn more about APOE and MTHFR at the NIH Genetics Home Reference.
+Stay on top for the latest news and research by following the Alzheimer’s Association.
+Also, you can learn more about APOE and MTHFR at the NIH Genetics Home Reference.